abdiukov/order-management-system-wpf/README.md

 2. Open the .sln file located inside the 'app' folder with your preferred IDE (for instance Visual Studio 2019).

-3. (Optional) Test the connection by running the "UnitTestProject1".
+3. (Optional) Test the connection by running the "AutomatedTesting" project.

 4. Run the "UI" project.

+5. Log in.
+Email - "user@user.com" , Password - "password"